WeberNick/mmdb/README.md

 ./main --nsm --tpch --sf 0.001
 ```

-Without any further arguements, the program will do nothing special and terminate.
+Without any further arguments, the program will do nothing special and terminate.
 To execute all implemented tests type

 ```
 ./main --nsm --tpch --sf 0.001 --all